Current Projects

 Tasks:

-• Study approaches using 1-D systems level modeling
+• Study approaches using 1-D systems-level modeling

-• Modify hardware (as needed) and experimentally validate promising solutions
+• Experimentally validate promising solutions

 Program Goals: